 - which direction the house is facing

-These are some of the factors considered when sizing systems and are very important to the design of the entire system.
-Each room of the house should be evaluated and a determination of how much air flow will be required to ensure that each room remains at a desirable and comfortable temperature.
+These are some of the factors considered when sizing systems.
+These factors are very important to the design of the entire system.
+Each room of the house should be evaluated and a determination of how much airflow will be required to ensure that each room remains at a desirable and comfortable temperature.
 Additionally, if you have a large home or commercial property HVAC zoning systems should be considered for comfort and efficiency purposes.
 HVAC zoning systems, if engineered correctly, can offer you more comfort and efficiency than just one single large system.

 HVAC Duct Work Airtight Integrity

-I wrote a very good article on ductwork on High Performance Air Conditioning and Heating Page 2 and would be remiss for not steering you to that article for a final say on duct work.
-Of course I don’t believe there is a final say on duct work as I am constantly updating the site to bring you good information about your HVAC systems so that you stay informed and knowledgeable about your systems.
+I wrote a very good article on leaky ductwork and would be remiss for not steering you to that article for a final say on ductwork.
+Of course, I don’t believe there is a final say on ductwork as I am constantly updating the site to bring you good information about your HVAC systems so that you stay informed and knowledgeable about your systems.